Gambling in Maine

 Legal forms of gambling in the U.S. state of Maine include parimutuel wagering on horse races, sports betting, the Maine Lottery, two casinos, and charitable gaming.

 Horse racing

-Parimutuel wagering on harness racing is permitted at the state's two racetracks, Hollywood Casino Hotel & Raceway in Bangor and Cumberland Fairgrounds in Cumberland.
+Parimutuel wagering on harness racing is permitted at two commercial racetracks, Hollywood Casino Hotel & Raceway in Bangor and First Tracks Cumberland, which operates at the Cumberland Fairgrounds in Cumberland.
 Brief harness racing meets of up to eight days each also occur at six agricultural fairs throughout the state, from July to October, with parimutuel wagering offered.

-Wagering is also offered at three off-track betting parlors located in Lewiston, Sanford, and Waterville, and by advance-deposit wagering through a single licensed provider.
+Wagering is also offered at three off-track betting parlors located in Lewiston, Sanford, and Waterville, and by advance-deposit wagering.

 Casinos

 Maine law allows two casinos: Hollywood Casino in Bangor and Oxford Casino in Oxford.
 The two casinos had a total annual net gaming revenue of $165 million as of 2022.

 Slot machines at horse tracks were approved in a statewide referendum in 2003, but were rejected by voters in the city of Scarborough, leading to Bangor having the only permitted casino.
 The casino in Oxford was approved by a statewide referendum in 2010.
 The racino law was amended the following year to allow table games at Bangor.